Why we do what we do

 Research methods for obtaining data include:

-- Publication & online magazine research; telephonic interviews; online surveys; social media sites and also using data submitted by installers and suppliers.
+- Collecting data through publication and online magazine research; telephonic interviews; online surveys; social media sites and also using data submitted by installers and suppliers.

-- Other research techniques include, noting information on installations taking place whilst presenting training sessions to candidates and, gathering information from other industry events and meetings to include both present and historical information.
+- Gathering information from other industry events and meetings to include both present and historical information.